-As accounting officer, the CEO has responsibility for ensuring that the academy trust delivers good value in the use of public resources.
+As Accounting Officer, the CEO has responsibility for ensuring that the academy trust delivers good value in the use of public resources.
 The accounting officer understands that value for money refers to the educational and wider societal outcomes, achieved in return for the taxpayer resources received.

-The accounting officer considers how the academy trust's use of its resources has provided good value for money during each academic year, and reports to the board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
+The accounting officer considers how the academy trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
 The accounting officer for the academy trust has delivered improved value for money during the year by:

-- Despite the pandemic and its long-lasting impacts on education, Higham Lane School has delivered an excellent Progress 8 score of +0.57, placing it in the top 6% of schools nationally. - During the 2022/23 year, the Trust successfully obtained a CIF grant to replace doors and windows to support compliance. - 2022/23 has been the first year of Higham Lane School joining the Trust.
-This has meant each of the schools have been able to work together on new contracts, initiatives and sharing staff.
+- Despite the pandemic and its long-lasting impacts on education, Higham Lane School has delivered an excellent indicative Progress 8 score of +0.63, the highest in the School's history. - During the 2023/24 year, the Trust successfully obtained a CIF grant to support with asbestos removal and boiler replacement. - During the 2023/24 academic, both Oak Wood Primary and Oak Wood Secondary School were judged as Good by Ofsted, the same judgments received previously.